owl-project/owl/README.md

 - renamed: owlParamsLaunch2D -> owlLaunch2D (added to
   owl_deprecated.h, and also axed lloLaunch function for cleanups)

+- renamed owlLaunchParams<XYZ> -> owlParams<XYZ> (create, set, vetvariable etc)

+- added OWL_INVALID_TYPE

+- added owlXyzSetPointer()

+- variables can now have type OWL_BUFFER (not just BUFPTR), and will write a owl::device::Buffer type (with size, type, and data members)

+- device buffers can now be created over OWL_BUFFER and OWL_TEXTURE types

+- added int12-buffer-of-objects sample that shows/tests buffers of
+  buffers, and buffers of textures (by creating a buffer of buffers of textures)

 *v0.8.2*: double types, interactive sample

 - added OWL_DOUBLE type for variables, and al owl3d, setVariable, etc